Woodstock: Planning and preparation

 Woodstock was conceived as a profit-making venture.
 It became a "free concert" when circumstances prevented the organizers from installing fences and ticket booths before opening day.
 Tickets for the three-day event cost US$18 in advance and $24 at the gate (equivalent to about $ and $ today).
 Ticket sales were limited to record stores in the greater New York City area, or by mail via a post office box at the Radio City Station Post Office located in Midtown Manhattan.
 Around 186,000 advance tickets were sold.
-The organizers had originally anticipated approximately 50,000 festival-goers would turn up.
+The organizers had anticipated that approximately 50,000 festival-goers would turn up.

-Selection of the venue
+Selection of venue

-The original venue plan was for the festival to take place in the town of Woodstock itself, possibly near the proposed recording studio site owned by Alexander Tapooz.
-After local residents quickly rejected that idea, Lang and Kornfeld thought they had found another possible location at the Winston Farm in Saugerties, New York.
-But they had misunderstood, as the landowner's attorney made clear, in a brief meeting with Roberts and Rosenman.
-Growing alarmed at the lack of progress, Roberts and Rosenman took over the search for a venue, and discovered the 300 acre Mills Industrial Park (41.4782°N 74.3641°W) in the town of Wallkill, New York, which Woodstock Ventures leased for US$10,000 (equivalent to $ today) in the Spring of 1969.
+The original plan was for the festival to take place in the town of Woodstock on a site owned by Alexander Tapooz.
+After local residents rejected that idea, Lang and Kornfeld thought they had found another possible location at the Winston Farm in Saugerties, New York.
+But they were mistaken, as the landowner's attorney made clear in a brief meeting with Roberts and Rosenman.
+Growing alarmed at the lack of progress, Roberts and Rosenman took over the search for a venue, and discovered the 300 acre Mills Industrial Park (41.4782°N 74.3641°W) in the town of Wallkill, Orange County, New York, which Woodstock Ventures leased for US$10,000 (equivalent to $ today) in the Spring of 1969.
 Town officials were assured that no more than 50,000 would attend.
 Town residents immediately opposed the project.
-In early July, the Town Board passed a law requiring a permit for any gathering over 5,000 people.
+In early July, the Town Board passed a law requiring a permit for any gathering of over 5,000 people.
 The conditions upon which a permit would be issued made it impossible for the promoters to continue construction at the Wallkill site.
 Reports of the ban, however, turned out to be a publicity bonanza for the festival.

 In his 2007 book Taking Woodstock, Elliot Tiber relates that he offered to host the event on his 15 acre motel grounds, and had a permit for such an event.
 He claims to have introduced the promoters to dairy farmer Max Yasgur.
 Lang, however, disputes Tiber's account and says that Tiber introduced him to a realtor, who drove him to Yasgur's farm without Tiber.
 Sam Yasgur, Max's son, agrees with Lang's account.
 Yasgur's land formed a natural bowl sloping down to Filippini Pond on the land's north side.
 The stage would be set up at the bottom of the hill with Filippini Pond forming a backdrop.
-The pond would become a popular skinny dipping destination.
+The pond became a popular skinny dipping destination.
 Filippini was the only landowner who refused to sign a lease for the use of his property.

-The organizers once again told Bethel authorities they expected no more than 50,000 people.
+The organizers again told Bethel authorities that they expected no more than 50,000 people.